NEARBuilders/data-provider-playground/README.md

 1. Query: `GET /tokens`
 2. Parse: Handle both `{ "1": [...] }` and `{ tokens: { "1": [...] } }` formats
 3. Extract: `chainId` (string), `assetId` (address), `symbol`, `decimals` (defaults to 18)
-4. Return: First 100 tokens with `measuredAt` timestamp
+4. Return: All available tokens from all chains with `measuredAt` timestamp

 ## Resilience Features